moshix/IFOX/README.md

 The XF assembler specifically
 =============================
 Assembler XF was developed at the IBM lab in Lidingo, Sweden in the mid 1970s.
-It was supplied with OS/VS 2 MVS, as well as with VM/370 and DOS/VS. It was a complete re-write of the Assembler F which came with MVT.
-The primary benefits of Assembler XF are improved performance compared to ASMF, and some language enhancements made at the same time.
+It was supplied with OS/VS2 MVS, as well as with VM/370 and DOS/VS. It was a complete re-write of the Assembler F which came with MVT.
+The primary benefits of Assembler XF are improved performance compared to ASM F, and some language enhancements made at the same time.
 The assembler manuals were completely and elegantly rewritten!
 The reson for the improved performance lies the advanced read-ahead feature of this assembler.

 ![Architecture of the XF Assembler](https://github.com/moshix/IFOX/blob/main/xfassembler.png)